FACULTY: Berg, Legerski, Minnotte, Pedersen (Graduate Program Director), Staples, and Stofferahn (Chair)

 SOC 435.
 Racial and Ethnic Relations.
 3 Credits.

 A survey of major USA racial and ethnic groups, the histories of their social encounters, and the theoretical perspectives associated with their experiences.
-Prerequisite: SOC 301 or SOC 250 and CJ 330.
 On demand.

 SOC 436.
 Social Inequality.
 3 Credits.

 An examination of various forms and modes of portraying human inequality.
 An investigation of the role of inequality in human affairs, its measurement and significance.
-Prerequisite: 6 hours of Soc or consent of instructor.
 On demand.

 SOC 437.
 Population.
 3 Credits.

 A basic consideration of formal and social demography.
 The determinants and consequences of population change.
-Prerequisite: 6 hours of Soc or consent of instructor.
 On demand.

 SOC 450.
 Deviant Behavior.
 3 Credits.

 This course examines the nature, types and societal reactions to deviant behavior; special emphasis on the process of social typing, regulation of deviance, deviant subcultures, and identities.
-Prerequisite: 6 hours of Soc or consent of instructor.
 On demand.

-Students enrolled in this practicum will be assigned to work on research under the direction of one or more faculty.
-The practicum is designed to provide directed research experience for those enrolled.
-Repeatable for a maximum of 6 credits.
-Prerequisites: SOC 301, SOC 323, SOC 326, and at least junior status.
-Repeatable to 6 credits.
+Students enrolled in this practicum work on a research project under the direction of one or more faculty.
+The practicum is designed to provide hands-on research and/or statistical experience for those enrolled.
+Repeatable for a maximum of 10 credits.
+Repeatable to 10 credits.
 S/U grading.
 F,S.

 SOC 494.
 Readings in Sociology.
 1-5 Credits.

 Designed for students who want instruction in subjects not covered adequately in usual course offerings.
 Specific arrangements must be made with the instructor prior to registration.
-Repeatable to 20 credits.
 Prerequisite: Consent of instructor.
-Repeatable to 20 credits.
+Repeatable to 10 credits.
 F,S.